kemingy/flaskerk/README.md

 If you're using Falcon, check my another library [Falibrary](https://github.com/kemingy/falibrary).

-**Attention**
+## Attention

-I just build another library [SpecTree](https://github.com/0b01001001/spectree) that supports all the features flaskerk has with better interface.
+**I've created a new library named [SpecTree](https://github.com/0b01001001/spectree).
+It supports all the features of Flaskerk, but with a better interface.
 Give it a try!

-This library may be archived in the future.
+This library may be archived in the future.**

 ## Features